terraform-community-providers/terraform-provider-railway/docs/resources/variable_collection.md

 page_title: "railway_variable_collection Resource - terraform-provider-railway"
 subcategory: ""
 description: |-
   Railway variable collection.
-Group of variables managed as a whole
+Group of variables managed as a whole.
+Any changes in collection are triggering service redeployment
 ---

 # railway_variable_collection (Resource)

 Railway variable collection.
-Group of variables managed as a whole
+Group of variables managed as a whole.
+Any changes in collection are triggering service redeployment

 ## Example Usage